acuoci/ATP/practicals/openfoam-docker/openfoam-docker-mac/README.md

 ## 3. Install XQuartz
 On MacOS, Download and install [XQuartz](https://www.xquartz.org) from the official website.
 It is a software that allows graphical applications (i.e. Paraview, gnuplot, ecc) to be used from Docker containers.
 Also XQuartz must be open every time you want to use OpenFOAM using this procedure.

 Open XQuartz->Preferences->Security and and Select “Allow connections from network clients” and “Authenticate connections".
+Then restart XQuartz.
 <img src="./figmac/xquartz-settings.png" alt="xqs" width="1200"/>

 ## 4. Download ATP Repository From GitHub